grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Hemi gave his pragmatic analysis.
 "The fuel ballast tanks just aren't big enough to overcome half our main ballast being flooded."

 Percy scanned her eyes back and forth over the gauges, dials, and the settings of the switches looking for something, anything, that could move her boat upward.
 She pulled a rag from a hook on the wall and reached over Bastian to wipe at the dials.
+Then she smashed the meaty part of her hand against the wall next to the primary depth gauge.
+"Rise you fuckin' bitch!"

 "Even if we escape from this pit down here, there's fucking hunters waiting for us up there."
 Gregory said quietly.

 "They would have heard our emergency blow.
-They can see we aren't surfacing, with any luck, they will believe we are sinking."
-Said Percy.
+They can see we are not surfacing.
+With any luck, they will believe we are sinking."
+Said Hemi.

 "We _are_ sinking, aren't we?"
 Said Bastian.
 "Small fucking comfort that they know it too."

-Owen, the youngest of the crew, stuck his head up through the hatch while he stood on the ladder to the control room.
+Owen, the youngest of the crew, stuck his head up through the hatch though remained standing on the ladder to the control room.
 "Captain Percy, Chips wants me to tell you that all the movement of the boat has split the cracks in the hull wider.
 The flooding in the cargo hold is getting worse.
 No, wait, she said to tell you this part exactly: 'the fucking cargo hold of your shitty tub is flooding like a damned bitch in her first season of heat' ...was what she said."

 "Her words exactly huh?"